 As such, there are no legal brick & mortar locations ( i.e no ‘stores’ ) where you can go in to purchase/ pick up your medical marijuana.
 This is where some confusion often lies as there is much chatter about dispensaries in the news.
 Dispensaries are storefronts which sell marijuana, however Health Canada is very clear when they state “ [ we ] do… not authorize the operation of retail storefronts, such as “compassion clubs” or “dispensaries”.
 They are illegal.”
 So, if you are currently getting your medicine from a storefront, or in any manner other than a LP, we urge you to call us at Apollo Cannabis Clinic so we can help you obtain cannabis legally.

-4) Medical Marijuana is only available in Dry & Oil form ( at time of writing)
+4) Medical Cannabis is only available in Dry & Oil form (at time of writing)

 At this point in time, Health Canada only approves the sale of marijuana from LP’s in two forms: dry cannabis, and oral/edible cannabis oil.
 Dry cannabis usually comes in bud or flower form and is most often smoked or vaporized.
 Dry cannabis is ideal for patients who need short-acting but immediate symptom relief.
 When cannabis is heated, through smoking or vaporizing, the THC and CBD is activated and then inhaled.
 As such, these compounds enter your body immediately and begin working at their peak within 5-10 minutes.
 However, these effects generally only last for 1-4 hours, depending on the person.

 Oral cannabis oil sold by LP’s are taken under the tongue and then swallowed.
 Because the THC and CBD are absorbed during digestion through this method, the effects peak in 2-4 hours, however this method provides longer lasting relief, generally about 6-12 hours.
 Some Licensed Producers now offer cannabis oil in a capsule form, which is often more convenient.
 Patients may choose to use one method over the other, or combine the methods using oils a majority of the time and dry cannabis in a vaporizer for more acute symptom control, for example.